 What Was Local Motors and The 3D-Printed Olli Shuttle?

 Local Motors was an American automobile manufacturing company founded in 2007 by John B. Rogers Jr. and was based out of Phoenix, Arizona.
-Local Motors were known for their open-source motor vehicle designs, their cutting-edge expertise in 3D-printing cars, and their impressive self-driving vehicle technology.
+Local Motors were known for open-source motor vehicle designs, cutting-edge expertise in 3D-printing cars, and impressive self-driving vehicle technology.

 Local Motors unfortunately stopped operations on Friday, the 14th of January 2022, according to unofficial announcements on LinkedIn from former employees of Local Motors.
 One of those posts was written by Chris Stoner, the former VP of sales and customer success at Local Motors.
 You can click here to read the post on LinkedIn.